azhx/blagoblag/content/drafts/certificate-transparency-for-server-operators.rst

-This post won't go into the details of how Certificate Transparency works, but the short version is that people (can be CAs, server operators, or anyone else) can submit certificates to a log, and the log provides cryptographic guarnatees that once something is submitted, it can't be removed.
+This post won't go into the details of how Certificate Transparency works, but the short version is that people (can be CAs, server operators, or anyone else) can submit certificates to a log, and the log provides cryptographic guarnatees that once something is submitted, it can't be removed without being detected.

 Certificate Transparency provides a huge boon for the ecosystem, because it makes it easier to discover misissuance and other challenges.
 Chrome began